lydell/eslint-plugin-simple-import-sort/README.md

 - Make a separate group for style imports.
 - Separate `./` and `../` imports.
 - Not use groups at all and only sort alphabetically.

+> If you’re looking at custom grouping because you want to move `src/Button`, `@company/Button` and similar – also consider using names that do not look like npm packages, such as `@/Button` and `~company/Button`.
+Then you won’t need to customize the grouping at all, and as a bonus things might be less confusing for other people working on the code base.
+>
+> See [issue #31] for some tips on what you can do if you have very complex requirements.
+>
+> Note: For exports the grouping is manual using comments – see [exports].

 `groups` is an array of arrays of strings: